xwmx/nb/README.md

      ---------
-     By default, operations that trigger a git commit like `add`, `edit`, and `delete` will sync notebook changes to the remote repository, if one is set.
+     By default, operations that trigger a git commit like `add`, `edit`, and `delete` will sync notebook changes to the remote repository, if the notebook's remote is set.
 To disable this behavior, set this to "0".

      • Default Value: 1
 ```